garritfra/garrit.xyz/content/posts/2023-04-22-the-role-of-a-devops-engineer.md

 ---
 title: "The role of a DevOps Engineer"
 date: "2023-04-22"
-tags: "100DaysToOffload, note, practices, devops"
+tags: "100DaysToOffload, note, practices, devops, tech"
 ---

 The term "DevOps" can be interpreted in many different ways.
 It's often thrown around as a buzzword whenever somebody is talking about "what comes after development".
 Obviously, it's not just that.
 Or is it?
 It depends on whom you're talking to.